adt-dherman/DoomFire.kt/README.md

 Once running, you can press `space` to toggle the fire source on and off.

-The code is relatively lean and written first and foremost with the intention of being readable.
-Check out Fabien's blog post linked above first, and then jump into the source file and take a look!
+[The code](src/DoomFireApp.kt) all lives in a single Kotlin file.
+It's relatively lean and written first and foremost with the intention of being readable.
+My recommendation: check out Fabien's blog post linked above first, and then jump into the source file and take a look!
 The whole thing is less than 200 lines, with a fair bit of it being UI setup that you can just gloss over.